Thesis and Development-Based Projects

-Once research is complete, students present and defend their project work and conclusions to an audience of their peers and faculty.
+The thesis option is available to students in all programs.
+The project option is available to MSIN and MSIS students only.
+Once research is complete, students present and defend their work and conclusions to an audience of their peers and faculty.
 Work culminates in a written technical report or thesis that is published and archived in the library.
-Students may find theses from previous classes on the University Research Showcase website.

 |1 week before the last day of class in defending semester||Defend|

-*Thesis submissions require these items in addition to the Thesis and Signature Page to be submitted prior to the last day of classes:
+*Thesis submissions require the following items in addition to the Thesis and Signature Page to be submitted prior to the last day of classes:

 Template for Thesis or Technical Report